lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     * `_pagedResultsCookie`

         If paging is requested, and your script is not responding with the last page, you should inform the client about the last handled resource.
-This is done by including the last resource unique identifier as the value of `pagedResultsCookie` property in an instance of [SearchResult](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/SearchResult.html) and returning the instance from the script.
+This is done by including the last resource unique identifier as the value of `pagedResultsCookie` property in an instance of the [SearchResult](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/SearchResult.html) class, and returning the instance from the script.

-        Having received the reference to the last resource returned from a search operation, the client can include it in its next request—to indicate where the next page needs to start.
+        Having received the reference to the last resource from a search operation, the client can include it in its next request—to indicate where the next page needs to start.
 In order to avoid any translation errors in this exchange, the value of the unique identifier should be base-64 and URL-encoded.

-        For example (where `unhandledPagedResultsCount` is a calculated value based on tracking the last returned resource):
+        For example, where `remainingPagedResults` is a calculated value based on tracking the last handled resource:

         `SearchScript.groovy`